 At the beginning we created some parameters in order to get things done.
 We decided to source the objects we found, one location at a time.
 Our format remains very simple: we research, go to a place, search for very basic, common, independently produced, vernacular objects, meeting and talking to people along the way.
 We bring the items back; present them in an exhibition format and sell our finds to fund the next expedition.
 Easy.
 We believe every object tells a story and everything we show opens a conversation.

-Today we have a KIOSK store at the ICA in London.
-We have taken a pause on collecting and instead are looking for a home for our archive collection of 1,300 objects.
+Today we are looking for a home for our archive collection of 1,300 objects.
 Our goal is to establish a place for everyday objects, made by today’s cultures.
 Our hope is that our collection is the beginning of a repository of everyday material goods to be infinitely expanded on, studied and loaned.

 We share what we collect to encourage every person to go out, meet, talk, learn, see and show.
 You don’t have to travel far; look up, down and around… when you open your eyes fascination is everywhere.

 We think the best way to learn about KIOSK is to read what others have to say, their thoughts are below.
 If you have an opinion or thought for us, please be in touch, it would be great to hear from you.

 "Each object in a KIOSK collection becomes a story, of how that object was found, what it means to its place of origin, how it’s used, and how it’s made.
 With each answer comes its own narrative, of the people responding to these questions, of their life and their relationship to the object.
 This work is as invaluable as it is rare.
 Among the many great things that KIOSK is, perhaps what makes it most significant is that it is an unprecedented document of international vernacular design and a platform for independent production—both makers and things—the value of which would otherwise be overlooked or unappreciated."